exercism/cpp/concepts/switch/introduction.md

 // price will be 30!
 ```

-The main use case for this feature is a statement, that has several labels.
+The main use case for this continued execution feature is a statement that has several labels.
-The same piece of code is executed for certain switch results.
+Multiple switch results can map to the same piece of code to be executed.
-This way - in a booking app the called function for the group sizes 2 and 3 can be the same.
+This way - in a booking app, for example - the called function for group sizes 2 and 3 can be the same:
 ```cpp
 switch (group_size) {
 case 1: